Search

 Duke Integrative Medicine

-About Duke Health & Well-Being Nutrition & Lifestyle Services
+About Duke Health & Well-Being Nutrition Services

-Our individualized nutrition services are utilized to treat specific health conditions, manage weight healthfully, and to attain optimal vitality through a wholesome diet.
+Our individualized nutrition services are utilized to treat specific health conditions, manage weight healthfully, and attain optimal vitality through a wholesome diet.
 Our nutritionists understand that getting on the right path toward your health goals is a process that requires support, adjustment, and taking small steps to make lasting and positive changes.
 Work with a nutritionist to discover the connection between food, movement, stress, and rest and make strategic changes to your diet that will help you achieve your goals.

 Services Available

-Integrative Nutrition at Integrative Medicine
+Integrative Nutrition at Duke Integrative Medicine

 Nutrition Consultations at the Health and Fitness Center